0xf10e/radicale-formula/README.rst

 radicale-formula
 ================

-A saltstack formula to install and configure Radicale_, a simple CalDAV/CardDAV-server licensed under GPLv3_.
+A SaltStack_ formula to install and configure Radicale_, a simple CalDAV/CardDAV-server licensed under GPLv3_.

 .. note::